Km7654/Gaze-Tracking/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it.
+This project is open-source and available under the [MIT License](LICENSE).